benhowes/awesome-medtech-requirements/README.md

 A curated list of tools, standards, and research projects to help medtech teams manage requirements and risk in compliance with [IEC 62304](https://www.iec.ch/standards/iec62304), [ISO 14971](https://www.iso.org/standard/72704.html), and [ISO 13485](https://www.iso.org/standard/59752.html) (as well as FDA design controls).

+> [!TIP]
+> This list is new, and is not exhaustive.
+Contributions are welcome!

 ## Key

 | Symbol | Meaning |